Mobile site search icon.

 *Long-term preventive therapy washout was only for patients ≥18 years of age.7

 Run-in period could be shortened if the patient experienced ≥3 HAE attacks before completion of the 4 weeks, and the period could be extended to 8 weeks if the patient did not experience any attacks during the 4 weeks.
-During the 8 weeks, patient needed to have at least 2 attacks to proceed to enrollment and randomization
+During the 8 weeks, the patient needed to have ≥2 attacks to proceed to enrollment and randomization.6

 Treatments were administered as 2 separate 1-mL injections in the upper arm every 2 weeks to maintain the blind.6